First of all, who needs coaching?

 In truth, I didn’t understand the value of coaching until I hired my first coach.
 I was building my first business and found him through a fellow airmen who’d been researching the same industry.
 My coach (we’ll call him “Tim”) had a large client base and boasted millions in revenue from his program and hundreds of thousands in revenue garnered for his clients.
-He wasn’t at all accessible in a one-on-one, but he was great on conference calls and really took time to listen and respond to our questions when we had them.
-I learned a lot from that first experience but two lessons stuck out the most: 1) An effective coach must meet their client more than halfway for results to happen and 2) investment in coaching isn’t a one-and-done deal, like buying an online course.
+He wasn’t at all accessible in a one-on-one format, but was great on conference calls and appeared to listen and respond to questions when we had them.
+I learned a lot from that experience but two lessons stuck out the most: 1) An effective coach must meet their client more than halfway for results to happen and 2) investment in coaching isn’t a one-and-done deal, like buying an online course.

-Put simply, everyone needs coaching but few of us want it.
+I believe everyone needs coaching but few want it.
 Why?
-Because a coach’s job isn’t to tell you what you want to hear.
-Our job isn’t to support your current goals and devise a plan so you get to the answer you think is right.
-A coach’s job is to challenge clients into thinking bigger, asking important questions of themselves, and achieving a vision and set of goals far superior to the original set they had in mind.
+Because a true coach won’t tell you what you want to hear.
+Our job isn’t to support your current goals and repeat back an answer you think is right.
+It’s to CHALLENGE you…into thinking BIGGER, asking IMPORTANT questions of yourself, and achieving a VISION and set of GOALS far superior to the original set you had in mind.
 That’s what great coaches do for their clients.
-And what I do for any client.
+And what I do for mine.

-I’m an open book and would love to talk with you more if you are truly ready to become a leader who is fearless under pressure, concerned for others’ goals and welfare ahead of your own, and adamant about making a real difference where you live and work.
+I’d love to talk with you if you are truly ready to become a leader who is fearless under pressure, concerned for others’ goals and welfare ahead of your own, and adamant about making a real difference where you live and work.
 If that’s you, email me or send me a message on LinkedIn or Facebook and LET’S GET TO WORK!